 You can hire an Energy Smart Builder

-You can hire an Energy Smart BuilderOpens in a new tab. to build your home and can access the database nationally or by region.
+You can hire an Energy Smart Builder to build your home and can access the database nationally or by region.

-You can even search the databaseOpens in a new tab. to see which homes already built have a HERS rating if you’re looking to purchase it or want to see who in your home area has had their home rated.
+You can even search the database to see which homes already built have a HERS rating if you’re looking to purchase it or want to see who in your home area has had their home rated.

 MLS added HERS ratings to their home selling database back in 2013 and you will increasingly see real estate listings including references to HERS Index scores and other energy efficiency ratings on Zillow and other websites.